fullstorydev/terraform-snowflake-fullstory-warehouse-setup/README.md

 This module creates all the proper roles, users, grants, and storage integrations so that Fullstory can connect to the database and load data.
 For more information checkout [this KB article](https://help.fullstory.com/hc/en-us/articles/6295349250199-Snowflake).

+This module **does not** create a reader role that can be used to view the data.
+To query the data inside Snowflake, you should create a role capable of reading the proper tables and columns according to your policies.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements